 You can pay by credit or debit card over the phone.
-Usually we will contact you for outstanding payments once we have received and logged your application, however, in the event that this has not happened and you have received an application reference number, then you can call us by phone on 020 7926 1278 or 0207926 1280 with your debit and credit card details.
+Usually we will contact you for outstanding payments once we have received and logged your application, however, in the event that this has not happened and you have received an application reference number, then you can call us by phone on 020 7926 1150 with your debit and credit card details.

 Payment by cheque

 Cheques should be made payable to 'London Borough of Lambeth' and be sent to Building Control, London Borough of Lambeth, PO Box 734, Winchester, SO23 5DG.
 Please write the address of the application property and, if you have it, the application reference number on the back of the cheque.
 This will help us process your payment quickly and efficiently.

 There are no fees for building works for specific disabled needs, for example, ramp access or a disabled toilet.

 What you need to know...

 Please read the notes on the application form and follow the guidance.

 You can submit an online application using the link near the top of this page.
 We plan to introduce a new online submission portal ‘iApply’ in November 2018.
 As with our current provider ‘Submit-A-Plan’, customers will be required to register with 'iApply' in order to make an online application.